mabreyes/adserver-tutorial/README.md

 Therefore, the audience accesses the ad campaign through the following pattern:
 **Click on the ad banner → bypass the ad server → go to the original link of the ad banner**

-## Stuff I wanna include

-#### Conversion Tracking -
+## Next Steps

-Statistics that can be collected include impressions, clicks, and conversions.
+1. **Conversion Tracking.** Statistics that can be collected include impressions, clicks, and conversions.
 The meaning of the conversion can be defined in various ways, An audience's subscription can be a conversion or a newsletter subscription.
 We describe these specific actions as conversions, and we use conversion pixels to collect a variety of conversions tailored to the needs of the advertiser.

-##### What's Conversion Pixel
+**What's Conversion Pixel**
 This is the "image tag for requesting" that you use to track a specific action from an audience, which tracks the number of conversions for a specific element through the address value of the image tag.

 *ex: ```<img src="http://localhost/convert/track?ad_item_id=${AD_ITEM_ID}" />;```*
-In this, you can collect conversions from an ad item by inserting an conversion pixel tag.
+In this, you can collect conversions from an ad item by inserting a conversion pixel tag.

-#### A/B Testing -

-Compares two ads within an ad campaign and automatically replaces an ad with a lower response rate with another ad.
+2. **A/B Testing.** Compares two ads within an ad campaign and automatically replaces an ad with a lower response rate with another ad

-#### Geographic Targeting -

-Ad campaigns are served to specific countries or regions.
+3. **Geographic Targeting.** Ad campaigns are served to specific countries or regions.

-#### Behavioral Targeting -

-Ad campaigns are served based on specific audience behavior.
+4. **Behavioral Targeting.**  Ad campaigns are served based on specific audience behavior.

-#### Keywords Targeting -

-Ad campaigns are served to websites containing specific keywords.
+5. **Keywords Targeting.**  Ad campaigns are served to websites containing specific keywords.

-#### Retargeting -

-Ad campaigns are served based on data from websites visited by audience.
+6. **Retargeting.** Ad campaigns are served based on data from websites visited by audience.

-#### Cross-Device Advertising -

-Ad campaigns are served to specific audience, across devices.
+7. **Cross-Device Advertising.**  Ad campaigns are served to specific audience, across devices.

-#### Cross-Channel Advertising -

-Ad campaigns are served to specific audience, across channels such as website, email, newsletter.
+8. **Cross-Channel Advertising.** Ad campaigns are served to specific audience, across channels such as website, email, newsletter.

 ## Getting Started

-*This ad server is using the database MongoDB*
-*Before you start, make sure MongoDB is installed on Localhost!*.
+This ad server is using the database MongoDB Before you start, make sure MongoDB is installed on Localhost.

-- MongoDB v4.2.1

 ```bash
 $ git clone https://github.com/kijepark/adserver-tutorial.git
 $ cd adserver-tutorial